inclusive-design/adaptive-palette/docs/WordPrediction.md

 Repeated messages identical to the last stored message are skipped.

-The log is limited to `maxStoredRecords` entries.
-When the limit is reached, the oldest records are removed first.
-Setting it to `0` keeps the feature running but stores nothing, which also means no new predictions are learned.
+Prediction reads back the newest `maxRecalledRecords` entries; older messages stay stored but stop being read.
+Setting it to `0` keeps the feature running but stores and reads nothing, which also means no new predictions are learned.

 ## Edge Cases